IMPORTANT WARNING:

 - tell your doctor if you have or have ever had seizures, difficulty urinating, glaucoma (condition in which increased pressure in the eye can lead to gradual loss of vision), trouble keeping your balance, breast cancer, or heart disease.
 Also tell your doctor if you have ever had to stop taking any medication for mental illness due to severe side effects.

-- tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
+- tell your doctor if you are pregnant, if you plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking loxapine, call your doctor.
-Loxapine may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking loxapine.